Grahack/profgra.org/content/sng/Phil Collins - One more night.md

 ---
-title: Phil Collins - One more night
+title: "Phil Collins - One more night"
 tags:
     - -draft
     - musique/chanson